chitha-srinath/docker-todo-express-app/README.md

 ## Lessons Learned

-how to create docker image locally
+how to create docker image locally from a dockerfile

-how to run container from image
+how to run a container from an image

 creating a network between containers to share resources b/w them